22.1 C

 Meanwhile, a News Guard’s ‘misinformation monitor’ report warned that Twitter’s “blue check” which was previously used to indicate an account’s authenticity, has now become a tool for propagators of false information to present themselves as credible.

 Nurudeen Akewushola is an investigative reporter and fact-checker with The ICIR.
-He believes courageous in-depth investigative reporting is the key to social justice, accountability and good governance in the society.
-You can shoot him a scoop via [email protected] and @NurudeenAkewus1 on Twitter.
+He believes courageous in-depth investigative reporting is the key to social justice, accountability and good governance in society.
+You can reach him via [email protected] and @NurudeenAkewus1 on Twitter.

 Support the ICIR